2pinetwork/sdk/README.md

   * `transactions`?: array of executed transactions as [transaction receipts](https://docs.ethers.io/v5/single-page/#/v5/api/providers/types/-%23-providers-TransactionReceipt) (in case of error, the last one should have the required information to trace the reason).
   * `message`?: in case of failed or error, the overall main reason description.
   * `cursor`?: in case of failed or error, the index (zero based) of the failed transaction.
+* `async getProposals({status?})` it returns an array of available proposals (each of which are Proposal instances).
+You can give an optional filter object like `{status: 'pending'}` and narrow down the results to pending and queued statuses (by default it returns the ones with status executed or errored).
+* `async deleteProposal(proposal)` deletes the given proposal.
 * `async faucet({network, address})` it transfer some native tokens to the given `address`.
 You should ask our team to enable this feature (use the Discord channel below).
 For `network` the only allowed value for the time being is `'polygon'`.
 If `address` has already the minimum native token balance (0.1 MATIC on Polygon) nothing is done, it gets completed to this value otherwise.
 Returns an object with the following attributes:
   * `status`: can be 'success', 'error'
   * `message`?: in case of failed or error, the overall main reason description.